Collection · 5 entries

 If you only read three

-2. 02How I Caught a Churn Signal 3 Weeks EarlyA Red Flag agent flagged an unusual pattern in support tickets.
-Three weeks later, the customer renewed - because we'd already fixed their problem.
+- 02How I Caught a Churn Signal 3 Weeks EarlyA Red Flag agent caught a 400% support spike on a tier-1 account.
+Three weeks later they renewed at full terms.
 Here's exactly what happened.6 min read

 The full reading order

-2. 02Two Weeks of Agent Tuning: What I LearnedMy first agent reports were 60% noise.
+- 02Two Weeks of Agent Tuning: What I LearnedMy first agent reports were 60% noise.
 After two weeks of calibration, they became the first thing I check every morning.
-Here's every adjustment I made and why.8 min readMar 26
+Every adjustment I made and why.8 min readMar 26

-3. 03From Zero to Weekly Discovery in 30 DaysWe went from 'we talk to customers quarterly' to 'every PM runs weekly discovery calls.'
+- 03From Zero to Weekly Discovery in 30 DaysWe went from 'we talk to customers quarterly' to 'every PM runs weekly discovery calls.'
 It wasn't a mandate - it was a system.
-Here's the 30-day playbook.7 min readMar 26
+Here's the 30-day playbook.8 min readMar 26

-5. 05How I Caught a Churn Signal 3 Weeks EarlyA Red Flag agent flagged an unusual pattern in support tickets.
-Three weeks later, the customer renewed - because we'd already fixed their problem.
+- 05How I Caught a Churn Signal 3 Weeks EarlyA Red Flag agent caught a 400% support spike on a tier-1 account.
+Three weeks later they renewed at full terms.
 Here's exactly what happened.6 min readMar 26

 Back to all field notesMore collections in the sidebar at /blog